Data lifecycle in Microsoft 365Lire l'article

 Data security issues, with rising data volumes and constant attacks, are becoming increasingly significant.
 The expansion of collaborative tools and their widespread adoption offers the possibility for users to manage their data and the risks associated with it.(1) How to secure a large volume of data?
 How to quickly identify the most sensitive data to protect?

 It is difficult for the security teams to apply a single data protection policy.
 Indeed, not all data is equal in terms of criticality for the company.
 It is therefore important to identify the data by classification in order to determine a level of sensitivity.
-It will then be possible to protect the most sensitive data.
+It will then be possible to protect the most sensitive data in Microsoft 365.

 One of the main risks is the leakage of data - deliberate or unintentional.
 Some information, through mismanagement or in the wrong hands can result in threats to the company's reputation and interests, and significant economic cost.
 These data are considered 'sensitive'.
 It may include regulated data (customers information), financial status, assets (patents, plans etc...) or strategic decisions.

 To better control the risks, it is advisable to apply a process to discover, classify and protect your data.

 To protect sensitive data, you must first have a good knowledge of the company's data.

 By questioning the nature of the data and the issues involved, it will be possible to determine the levels of risk and prioritize the information.